alejandro-garf/Theta-Tau-New-Member-Project/README.md

 ## Objective

+### Part One
 - Design and build a custom enclosure for the handheld gaming console using CAD software (SolidWorks) and 3D printing.
 - Integrate the Raspberry Pi 4 with a suitable display, battery, and control interface.
 - Develop and configure software to run retro gaming emulators on the Raspberry Pi 4 (retroPie).
 - Ensure ergonomic design for comfortable handheld use.
 - Ensure it works and is playable.

+### Part Two
-- Create a custom website and blog that documents the process of completing the project. (host for free on github pages)
+- Create a custom website and blog that documents the process of completing the project.
+- Must contain landing page with mission statement
+- Muat contain step by step instrcutions on how the project was built (including who did what)
+- Must contain all files used for the project/3D printing
+- Must include code documentation of the website
+- Make it somewhat aesthetic

 ## Team Assignments (Sample Example of split up responsibilities amongst majors)